abu-admattic/aasaan-capital-docs/docs/index.md

     > user password

-- There are not registration or recovery page but you can create a new admin after login as default account that we will provide.
+- There are no registration or recovery page but you can create a new admin after login as default account that we will provide.

 - the defalt login account you can't delete but you can update your password